-This constellation, tucked awkwardly between Ophiuchus and Aquila and overlapped by the tail of Serpens, was originated in 1777 by Martin Poczobut, director of the Royal Observatory at Vilna (now Vilnius, Lithuania).
+This constellation, tucked awkwardly between Ophiuchus and Aquila and overlapped by the tail of Serpens, was originated in 1777 by Martin Poczobut (1728–1810), director of the Royal Observatory at Vilna (now Vilnius, Lithuania).
 He invented it to honour his king, Stanisław August Poniatowski, who was monarch of both Poland and Lithuania.
 King Stanisław was a noted patron of the arts and sciences, and the bull was a feature of his family’s coat of arms.

-Poczobut did not realize it, but his short-lived creation contained the faint red dwarf known as Barnard’s Star, the second-closest star to the Sun.
-It lies near the present-day 66 Ophiuchi.
-The stars of Taurus Poniatovii are now part of Ophiuchus and Serpens Caput.
+Poczobut did not realize it but his short-lived creation contained the faint red dwarf known as Barnard’s Star, which we now know to be the second-closest star to the Sun, 5.9 light years away.
+It lay in the bull’s head, near the present-day 66 Ophiuchi.
+Sadly, Poniatowski’s bull did not last long in the sky before being put out to pasture and its stars are now part of Ophiuchus and Serpens Cauda.

 © Ian Ridpath.
 All rights reserved